DC League of Super-Pets: Critical response

-On the review aggregator website Rotten Tomatoes, 73% of 148 critics' reviews are positive, with an average rating of 6.4/10.
+On the review aggregator website Rotten Tomatoes, 72% of 150 critics' reviews are positive, with an average rating of 6.3/10.
 The website's critical consensus reads, "Although it never quite soars, DC League of Super-Pets is a more than satisfactory diversion for families in search of four-legged fun."
-Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 28 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while those at PostTrak gave it 3.5 out of 5 stars.
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 28 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those at PostTrak gave it 3.5 out of 5 stars.

 Nell Minow writing for RogerEbert.com praised the "lively" voice talent, and called the script "smart, exciting, and very funny".
 Reviewer Dwight Brown wrote, "It doesn't break the mold.
 However, it is sly, wicked and so much fun.
 Kids will laugh at the antics.
 Adults will chuckle when they hear the puns, jokes, catty remarks and doggy banter."
 Peter Travers of ABC News wrote that while the movie "is not a revolution in animation.
 It gets the fun done for family audiences."
-Clarisse Loughrey of The Independent criticized its "limited imagination", adding: "The film is desperately craving an angle—one that certainly can’t be fulfilled by the fact all the pet ownership jokes have already been used up by the Secret Life of Pets series."
+Clarisse Loughrey of The Independent criticized its "limited imagination", adding: "The film is desperately craving an angle—one that certainly can't be fulfilled by the fact all the pet ownership jokes have already been used up by the Secret Life of Pets series."

 Accolades

 Future

-In August 2022, following the positive financial and audience reception, Johnson stated that the film will be the first installment of a new franchise.
+In August 2022, following the positive financial and audience reception, Johnson stated that the film was intended to be the first installment of a new franchise.